Orgasm gap: Sexual behaviour and reaching orgasm

 Data of sexual behaviour research indicates very few women (less than 30%) reach orgasm during mixed-sex sexual activity, whereas men (over 90%) usually do.
 During partnered sexual encounters, rates of orgasm for men do not vary depending on one's sexual orientation; though, lesbians or women who have sex with women report significantly higher rates of orgasm (up to 83%) than those who have sex with men.
 This variance among women is influenced by the prioritization of clitoral stimulation during women-only sexual encounters.
 It has been determined that for women, clitoral stimulation is the most reliable method of reaching orgasm, with nearly all women requiring some form of clitoral stimulation in order to achieve orgasm.
 Conversely, PIV (penis-in-vagina) intercourse does not reliably result in orgasm for women.
 Studies have found that women report pretending ("faking") to orgasm during PIV intercourse more than during any other sexual practice.

 Feminist researchers credit the "phallocentricity" of mixed-sex partnering as being a main contributor to the orgasm gap; multiple studies of sexual behaviour and attitudes have concluded that mixed-sex partners prioritize PIV penetration and men's satisfaction.
 In turn, this contributes to the faking orgasm behaviour being more prevalent in women than in men: as there appears to be 'a sexual script in which women should orgasm before men, and men are responsible for women's orgasms', a woman may feel pressured to fake an orgasm before her male partner orgasms in order to please her male partner and avoid hurting his feelings.

 Studies of heterosexual college hook-up culture found "both men and women reported that men are typically not concerned with women's pleasure in hookups, but both reported that men are very attentive to women's pleasure in relationships".
 Results show that women were less likely to reach orgasm during casual sex rather than relationship sex; this difference was attributed to an overall increased presence of focused clitoral stimulation and men's willingness to perform cunnilingus during relationship sex.
 However, one study found that cunnilingus was not significantly more likely to occur in relationships than in hookups.

+Research has also found that gender differences in sexual entitlement might be a factor.
+A 2021 study found that people generally believed men were more entitled to an orgasm than women during a hook-up.